Saturday, August 23, 2025

 4. Each body is different.
 Eating fats may be bad to most people but it did not affect Apung Deni, my great grandmother.

 5. My father and his parents all had superb memory.
 My grandmother, even at her 90’s could still add and subtract without using pen and paper.
 She and my grandfather still knew the names of all their acquaintances.
 Unlike my mother’s father.
 When someone approach him and ask him “Tatang, what is my name?”
-He would answer back:”You are already this old, yet you still don’t know your name?”
+He would answer back:”You are already this old, you still don’t know your name yet?”

 Thursday, July 31, 2025